netsage-project/netsage-pipeline/website/docs/devel/documentation_guide.md

 To extend the docs simply create a markdown file and reference the ID in the side bar config.
 Please see the related documentation at the [docusaurus 2](https://v2.docusaurus.io/) project website.

+*THE FOLLOWING INSTRUCTIONS ARE NOT CONFIRMED TO WORK.
+PLEASE UPDATE WITH CORRECTIONS.*

 ## If Not Using Docker
 These are instructions for editing and releasing docs without using Docker.